 The amount received depends on the number of children who are known to be eligible across the school.

 As a school community the following principles will be applied for the use of Pupil Premium funding.
 The use of the money is closely tracked to ensure impact on children's learning and well-being.

-The Governing Body has agreed with the Headteacher and Senior Leadership Team that the following principles will be applied for the use of Pupil Premium funding.
+The local Governing Board and the KCSP Trust has agreed with the Headteacher and Senior Leadership Team that the following principles will be applied for the use of Pupil Premium funding.
 The use of the money is closely tracked to ensure impact on children's learning and well-being.

 As a community, at St Simon's we will:

 - be committed to raising standards and narrowing the attainment gaps for all of our pupils.

 - Maintain the highest expectations of all pupils and not equate disadvantage of circumstance with ‘low ability’.

 - Promote an inclusive and collaborative ethos,consistent with our shared commitment to Gospel Values, which enables pupils with disadvantaged backgrounds to thrive along with their peers.

 - Organise teaching and learning to meet the needs of all our children in the best way possible, through the provision of good quality first teaching within a rich, broad and balanced curriculum.